dataforseo/TypeScriptClient/docs/classes/DomainAnalyticsTechnologiesAggregationTechnologiesLiveRequestInfo.md

 <, `<=, >`, >=, =, `<>`, in, not_in, like,not_like
 you can use the % operator with like and not_like to match any string of zero or more characters you can use the following parameters to filter the results: domain_rank, last_visited, country_iso_code, language_code, content_language_code
+Note: all filtering parameters are taken from the domain_technology_item of the domain_technologies endpoint;
 example:
 [["country_iso_code","=","US"],
 "and",